Trivernis/discordbot.js/README.md

   "webservice": {     // optional
     "enabled": true,  // enable the server
     "port": 8080,     // set the port
-    "graphiql": false // switch the graphiql interface on/off }
+    "graphiql": false, // switch the graphiql interface on/off, "sessionSecret": "PROVIDE A SECURE SECRET",
+    "https": {
+      "enabled": true, //enable https
+      "keyFile": "PATH TO YOUR SSL KEY FILE", "certFile": "PATH TO YOUR SSL CERTIFICATE FILE" }
   }
+}
 ```

 If the keys are missing from the config file, the bot exits.
 This behaviour can be deactivated by setting the `-i` commandline flag.
-You need to generate an api-token to access the graphql webservice.
-You can generate one with the owner-command `tokengen` uses via PM.
+You need to create a user to access the webinterface.
+Use `~createUser [name] [password] [scope]` to create one (Only works via PM).
+Please provide a **SECURE** `sessionSecred`.
+To enable https you need a certificate and key file.
+Those can be generated with openssl.

 Keys
 ---